Neatastic/neatastic.github.io/_posts/2017-06-06-deploy-your-jekyll-website.markdown

 {% include image.html type="left" image="/assets/images/JEKYLL.jpg" post_url=page.url %}
 Today I will show you how I automated my Jekyll deployments.

-Even for regular git users like *yours truely*, this is a pain to type ten times a day (often more) the same lines of code.
+Even for regular git users like *yours truely*, this is a pain to use ten times a day (often more) the same lines of code.
 While [there are tools to automate this](https://github.com/yegor256/jekyll-github-deploy), I wanted my own version.
 These are simple tasks and I don't need extra software for that.

 Morevover, I do have a thing going on with Jekyll.
 I love it.
 It's a bit late, I agree, since the tech itself is getting old.
 But still.
 Show me something better and I will reconsider.